ImagingDataCommons/CloudSegmentator/README.md

 ## This repository contains the complete source code used to develop workflows for analysis on FireCloud (Terra) or Seven Bridges Cancer Genomics Cloud.

 ### What is this repo about?
-- There is more than 40TB of publicly available data on Imaging Data Commons (IDC) and even more on The Cancer Imaging Archive (TCIA).
+- There is more than 40TB of publicly available data on Imaging Data Commons (IDC) and even more on The Cancer Imaging Archive (TCIA)
-- Much of this data is not annotated due to various reasons such as lack of access to Radiologists or the data may be too large to annotate all by humans.
+- Much of this data is not annotated due to various reasons such as lack of access to Radiologists or the data may be too large to annotate all by humans
 - This is where AI and deep learning models come into play to help annotate data.
-For instance, one of the most prominent segmentation models, TotalSegmentator, can segment up to 104 body parts (v1).
+- For instance, one of the most prominent segmentation models, TotalSegmentator, can segment up to 104 body parts (v1)
 - Most of the AI models leverage GPUs to perform inference quickly, which proves to be instrumental when dealing with TBs of data.
-However, this may also mean investing in expensive GPUs or blocking the shared resources on-premises clusters.
+- However, this may also mean investing in expensive GPUs or blocking the shared resources on-premises clusters
-- Every research team may have their own workflow depending on the research question.
+- Every research team may have their own workflow depending on the research question
-- Hundreds of publicly available workflows already exist to process BigData, for example, massively parallel sequencing data.
+- Hundreds of publicly available workflows already exist to process BigData, for example, massively parallel sequencing data
-- Yet, as of writing this on 2024-01-03, not a single workflow related to radiology is on dockstore.
+- Yet, as of writing this on 2024-01-03, not a single workflow related to radiology is on dockstore
-- That's why we aim to showcase the capabilities of Terra and Seven Bridges Cancer Genomics Cloud using the TotalSegmentator segmentation model as an example to process all 3D reconstructable CT volumes on ImagingDataCommons (more than 10TB!) in a matter of few days.
+- That's why we aim to showcase the capabilities of Terra and Seven Bridges Cancer Genomics Cloud using the TotalSegmentator segmentation model as an example to process all 3D reconstructable CT volumes on ImagingDataCommons (more than 10TB!) in a matter of few days

 ### Background